DXHeroes/dx-scanner/CONTRIBUTING.md

 ## Contribute Code
 ### Practices
-Practices check your repository for
+Practices check your repository for using tooling, which improves product development.

-#### Javascript
+#### JavaScript/TypeScript
-Check [Javascript Practices](https://github.com/DXHeroes/dx-scanner/tree/master/src/practices/JavaScript) to see, what's the pattern of implementation your own practice.
+We have more than 10 JS/TS practices for now!
+If you want to add more, you're more than welcome.
+Check [JavaScript Practices](https://github.com/DXHeroes/dx-scanner/tree/master/src/practices/JavaScript) to see, what's the pattern of implementation of your own practice.

-#### Other Language
+#### Other Languages
 Other languages are not supported yet.
 If you want to contribute, check [Practices](https://github.com/DXHeroes/dx-scanner/tree/master/src/practices).
 Get inspired by [Javascript Practices](https://github.com/DXHeroes/dx-scanner/tree/master/src/practices/JavaScript) implementation.

 ## Inspectors
+Inspectors indirectly works with Git code hosting providers APIs.
+They use common interfaces provided by services so you don't have to which API to use.

 ## Services
+There is a [File System Service](https://github.com/DXHeroes/dx-scanner/tree/master/src/services) working with files.

+### Git
+Services convert API responses to the own interface, so Inspectors can use them.
+They indirectly use Octokit via Clients.
+Only the GitHub Service is implemented for now.
+If you need e.g. GitLab Service, you can contribute!
+First of all you will also need to implement GitLab Client.
+Then you can implement GitLab Service.
+Get inspired by [GitHub Service](https://github.com/DXHeroes/dx-scanner/blob/master/src/services/git/GitHubService.ts)

 ## Clients
+Clients directly use Git code hosting providers APIs.
+They getting responses and check the rate limits.
+Only GitHub Client is implemented for now.
+If you need e.g. GitLab Client, you can contribute!
+Get inspired by [GitHub Client](https://github.com/DXHeroes/dx-scanner/tree/master/src/services/git).

 ## Copyright and Licensing